 - More energy and stamina

-- Strengthened immune system, improved liver, pancreatic and bowel health.
+- The strengthened immune system improved liver, pancreatic and bowel health.

-In turn this will mean savings due to less trips to the vet.
+In turn, this will mean savings due to fewer trips to the vet.

-Many of the tests done on raw feed benefits could be seen as bias.
+Many tests done on raw feed benefits could be seen as biased.
 However, a recent study in the “Journal of Animal Science” compared the impact of four foods, one of which was a raw diet.
-It showed great results on intestinal microbes (Microbes are tiny forms of life that surround us, some microbes make the host sick, some are important for health.)
+It showed great results on intestinal microbes (Microbes are tiny forms of life that surround us, some microbes make the host sick, and some are important for health.)

-The study is limited and shows only a few benefits but its an important study in a growing number of pieces of evidence that encourage raw feeding.
+The study is limited and shows only a few benefits, but it’s essential in many pieces of evidence that encourage raw feeding.
 The study found that the raw food led to the following:

-- Higher gut acidity – which is good for getting rid of germs or pathogens in the body.
+- Higher gut acidity is good for getting rid of germs or pathogens in the body.

-- Higher fecal ammonia concentration – this means more ammonia is being got rid of in the faeces rather than being processed by the kidneys which means less stress is being put on your dog’s kidneys.
+- Higher faecal ammonia concentration means more ammonia is being removed in the faeces rather than being processed by the kidneys, which means less stress is being put on your dog’s kidneys.

-- Higher fecal acetate concentration – this means there is better digestion of insoluble fibres for fuel for your dog.
+- Higher faecal acetate concentration means better digestion of insoluble fibres for fuel for your dog.

-“Honeys” found at: https://honeysrealdogfood.com Provide a full raw feed diet service.
+“Honeys” is found at: https://honeysrealdogfood.com.
+Provide a full raw feed diet service.
 They are a small, ethical, working dog food company.
 They can make feeding a raw or ‘natural’ diet easy for you and your Cockapoo.
-All their dog food (made using completely fresh ingredients that are also suitable for human consumption) is raw because that is what is best for dogs in their opinion.
-It has been created for working dogs because diet is especially critical to their performance, although it can be fed to any dog with excellent results.
+All their dog food (made using completely fresh ingredients that are also suitable for human consumption) is raw because that is what is best for dogs, in their opinion.
+It has been created for working dogs because the diet is especially critical to their performance, although it can be fed to any dog with excellent results.

-There is growing evidence that dogs live longer, healthier and happier lives if they eat the same sort of diet they would enjoy in the wild.
-Dogs and their wolf cousins have been eating raw food for over a million years and they thrive on it.
+There is growing evidence that dogs live longer, healthier and happier lives if they eat the same sort of diet they enjoy in the wild.
+Dogs and their wolf cousins have been eating raw food for over a million years, and they thrive on it.
 The health benefits are massive and proven.
-If your dog has any health issues a raw food diet could make a huge difference.
+A cockapoo raw food diet could make a huge difference if your dog has any health issues.
 These are all statements backed up by “Honeys”

-If you want to experiment with a raw food diet or don’t want to go to a company for your Cockapoo’s food, there are many raw food recipes you can prepare at home.
+If you want to experiment with a cockapoo raw food diet or don’t want to go to a company for your Cockapoo’s food, there are many cockapoo raw food recipes you can prepare at home.
 You can prepare the meals and store them in the freezer for future serving.
-Or in the fridge a few hours before serving.
-The following recipes are approximate percentage of weight you can use.
-For example, if you’re making a total of 1kg of food, then 50% would be 500g etc.
+Or in the fridge for a few hours before serving.
+The following recipes are approximate percentages of weight you can use.
+For example, if you’re making a total of 1kg of food, 50% would be 500g etc.

-When you’re feeding a diet full of variety, with meaty bones a few times a week, don’t get to caught up on exact amounts.
-If you try to stay within these ranges, your Cockapoo’s food will be well balanced.
-The meats, for example chicken thighs, should be boneless.
-The recipes below actually include bone, so you don’t want to use bone-in meats and up the calcium content too much for your Cockapoo.
+When you’re feeding a diet full of variety, with meaty bones, a few times a week, don’t get too caught up on exact amounts.
+If you try to stay within these ranges, your Cockapoo’s food will be well-balanced.
+The meats, for example, chicken thighs, should be boneless.
+The recipes below include bone, so you don’t want to use bone-in meats and up the calcium content too much for your Cockapoo.